NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 9. **Docker client** mainly allows user to interact with Docker.
 Any Docker command that is run on the terminal, is sent to the Docker daemon via Docker API.
 10. **Accessing the application** via port numbers and IP address.
 Each container has unique internal IP address and host number by default.
 Docker host contains an ip address (192.186.1.5) and various port numbers.
 Via browser, use the docker host ip address and specific port number, one can access the application.
 Before this, one has to map the free port of docker host to the container port via **-p dockerhostportnumner:containerportnumber**
 11. **Storing the data in docker host rather than docker container** can be achieved using the **-v */opt/datadir:/var/lib/mysql*, meaningfully **-v dockerhostvolume:dockercontainervolume**
+12. **docker port mapping** Accessing Container Services: By mapping a host port to a container port, you can access services running inside the container from the host machine.
+For example, if you have a web server running on port 80 in the container, you can access it by connecting to localhost:80 on the host
 ******************************

 ### Docker commands